Bloc/Webflow-BlocJams-Screencasts/06-browse-controls.md

 * changed the initial appearance to 0% opacity
 * selected the `navItem` layers in "Search" and "Playlists" and added the `leftNav Opacity` interaction
 * selected the `navBg` layers in "Search" and "Playlists" and added the `0% opacity on load` interaction

+The interaction piece of Webflow can get slightly confusing if you don't know exactly what you are doing.
+Luckily, Webflow has also created a [series of video tutorials](http://tutorials.webflow.com/interactions) and some [example](http://interactions.webflow.com/) to help make these easier.

 Our side bar is now complete.
 Let's move on and add some album covers to our page.